 There is a guaranteed element, which is why people often want to choose this cover, but when you learn what the costs can be, it may work out to be out of your comfort zone.

-To get to grips with whole of life cover and learn what you would be agreeing to with this type of cover, read our guide to whole of life insurance cover.
+To get to grips with whole of life cover and learn what you would agree to with this type of cover, read our guide to whole of life insurance cover.

 If you find your quotes are higher than you anticipated, then over 50s plans can be beneficial because of the guaranteed acceptance for the cover.

-With the cost of funerals rising, there are some insurance providers who don’t force your loved ones to use the money they pay out to pay for your funeral.
-You can add on funeral cover to your life insurance policy, whereby the funeral costs will be met by the insurer in addition to your full sum being paid out to your loved ones.
-Naturally, there will be a cap on the costs the policy will pay such as £5,000.
+With the cost of funerals rising, some insurance providers don’t force your loved ones to use the money they pay out to pay for your funeral.
+You can add on funeral cover to your life insurance policy, whereby the insurer will meet the funeral costs in addition to your full sum being paid out to your loved ones.
+Naturally, there will be a cap on the expenses the policy will pay such as £5,000.
 This can work out cheaper or more expensive than purchasing a prepaid funeral plan.